Female Reproductive System

 There are four major hormones (chemicals that stimulate or regulate the activity of cells or organs) involved in the menstrual cycle.
 These hormones include:

 This phase starts on the first day of your period.
 During the follicular phase of the menstrual cycle, the following events occur:

-- Two hormones, follicle stimulating hormone (FSH) and luteinizing hormone (LH) are released from the brain and travel in the blood to the ovaries.
+- Two hormones, follicle stimulating hormone (FSH) and luteinizing hormone (LH) are released from your brain and travel in your blood to your ovaries.

-- The hormones stimulate the growth of about 15 to 20 eggs in the ovaries, each in its own "shell," called a follicle.
+- The hormones stimulate the growth of about 15 to 20 eggs in your ovaries, each in its own “shell,” called a follicle.

-- These hormones (FSH and LH) also trigger an increase in the production of the female hormone estrogen.
+- These hormones (FSH and LH) also trigger an increase in the production of the hormone estrogen.

 - As estrogen levels rise, like a switch, it turns off the production of follicle-stimulating hormone.
 This careful balance of hormones allows the body to limit the number of follicles that will prepare eggs to be released.

 - As the follicular phase progresses, one follicle in one ovary becomes dominant and continues to mature.
 This dominant follicle suppresses all of the other follicles in the group.
 As a result, they stop growing and die.
 The dominant follicle continues to produce estrogen.

-The ovulatory phase (ovulation) usually starts about 14 days after the follicular phase started, but this can vary.
-The ovulatory phase falls between the follicular phase and luteal phase.
-Most women will have a menstrual period 10 to 16 days after ovulation.
+The ovulatory phase (ovulation) usually starts about 14 days after the follicular phase started (the exact timing varies).
+The ovulatory phase is the second phase of your menstrual cycle.
+Most people will have a menstrual period 10 to 16 days after ovulation.
 During this phase, the following events occur:

-- The rise in estrogen from the dominant follicle triggers a surge in the amount of luteinizing hormone that is produced by the brain.
+- The rise in estrogen from the dominant follicle triggers a surge in the amount of luteinizing hormone (LH) that your brain produces.

 - This causes the dominant follicle to release its egg from the ovary.

-- As the egg is released (a process called ovulation) it is captured by finger-like projections on the end of the fallopian tubes (fimbriae).
-The fimbriae sweep the egg into the tube.
+- As the egg is released (a process called ovulation) it’s captured by finger-like projections on the end of the fallopian tubes (fimbriae).
+The fimbriae sweep the egg into the fallopian tube.

 The luteal phase begins right after ovulation and involves the following processes: